vqlion/Lollipop-discord-bot/README.md

   - Classic music commands (play, skip, queue...)
   - Displays the song currently playing and the next songs to come in a permanent message
    ![image](https://github.com/vqlion/Lollipop-discord-bot/assets/104720049/62e259fd-2e49-41de-8b29-9aa351ba24f4)
+- Polling
+  - Create a poll that displays the answers in a permanent message
+  - Unique or multiple answers
+  - Unlimited amount of possible answers
 - Moderation
   - Create a lot of channels at once
   - Delete a lot of channels at once